httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 |Verification Key Material|The public key provided in {{example-key-rsa-test}} and identified by the `keyid` value "test-key-a".|
 {: title="Non-normative example metadata values" #example-metadata}

-For the non-normative example signature metadata and signature input in {{example-sig-input}}, the corresponding signature value is:
+For the non-normative example signature metadata and signature input in {{example-sig-input}}, the corresponding signature value encoded in Base64 is:

 ~~~
 # NOTE: '\' line wrapping per RFC 8792